 - Most importantly, Ingram seemed unable to get the eBook into our selected categories, or Amazon ignored this element of the metadata.

-- Two, the publisher wanted to participate in Matchbook, Amazon’s program that allows print book buyers to get the eBook for free or a highly discounted price.
-Support for this option is not available if you use Ingram.
+- At the time, the publisher wanted to participate in Matchbook, Amazon’s program that allows print book buyers to get the eBook for free or a highly discounted price.
+Update: Amazon discontinued this Matchbook in 2020.

 - The third issue also involved metadata but we were willing to live with it: you cannot enhance your description with HTML with IngramSpark.
-(As an aside, this is possible with Lightning Source but it has not yet been implemented with little sister Spark.
-The good news is that they are working on it so it’s just a matter of time.)
+Update: HTML is not supported.

 A final point worth mentioning is the need to monitor your accounts.
 I called Ingram to remove the Kindle feed and was told it should take about a day.
 I immediately submitted the book via KDP and waited.
 After five days I called to ask the status.
 They “pushed” the change through again it was active two days later.